ariaandika/devtools/readme.md

   simplicity

 - [Bash](./linux/bash.md)
-  an interpreted language for interacting with operating system
+  a scripting language for interacting with operating system

 - Javascript
   easy to learn
   used for client side app / browser
-  popular choice for server side app
+  popular choice for server side app with node js

 - Typescript
   add type system on top of javascript